Ryan-Daley/Ryan-Daley.github.io/src/pages/index.md

 ## Miscellaneous

-- 🚀 A more "interesting" version of this site exists [here](https://ryan-daley.github.io/MacOS-Website)
+- 📈 This year my goal is to seriously understand what is going on in the markets, devise a long term investment strategy, and if i'm feeling really stupid put some trades on.

-- 🕹️ Currently getting to grips with finetuning large language models.
+- 🇪🇸 2024 is the year I become conversationally fluent in Spanish.

-- 🎹 Always sitting at the piano.
+- 🎹 Always at the piano.
 My favourite classical composer is Chopin.
-If you want to laugh at how ridicuously talented some people are, [click here](https://www.youtube.com/watch?v=pHlqEvAwdVc)
+I always come pack to this [video](https://www.youtube.com/watch?v=pHlqEvAwdVc)

-- 🖥 New MacOS convert
+- 🚀 A weirder version of this site exists [here](https://ryan-daley.github.io/MacOS-Website)

-- 🌭 My dream: `while(sleeping){money++;}`
+- 💫 My dream: `while(sleeping){money++;}`